SeerUK/docker-jenkins-slave-node/README.md

 Docker Image packaging for a Jenkins Slave capable of running NodeJS.
 This image is built on top of [seeruk/jenkins-slave][1], and is available on the [Docker Hub][2].

+Note: This image was simply a proof-of-concept, to prove the usefulness of the seeruk/jenkins-slave image.
+It is currently used in production and is working well, but ongoing development will probably not occur on this image.

 Usage
 -----